-- 59. In terms of procedures, a hearing will be convened for all new applications and transfer applications, whether or not there have been objections.
+- 59. A verbal update will be provided for your Committee at the meeting on 30 March 2011.
+Regardless of polices adopted by other London boroughs, the City needs to consider the character of its own localities together with other relevant factors and determine its own policy accordingly. - 59.
+In terms of procedures, a hearing will be covered on the end applications and transfer applications, whether or not there have been objections.
 Members should note that the draft policy states that applications for renewal will be decided by officers unless there have been objections or there is some other reason why the matter ought to be considered by the Committee.
 Reasons could include complaints or non-compliance with conditions, but only a well established premises that was not causing any problems would follow this procedure. - 60.
 The number of applications likely to be received, and thus the income received from fees, may be dependent on the policy approved by your Committee (particularly in respect of any limit on the appropriate number of SEVs).
-The proposed fees are intended, however, to meet the estimated costs of administering those applications, together with an element for enforcement where applications are successful, and make a contribution towards the costs involved in the preparation of the SEV policy.

-- 61. If it is decided that there are localities where a SEV might be permitted, then this could raised unfounded fears in that locality that a SEV will be permitted. - 62.
+The income realised from the proposed fees are intended, however, towill meet the estimated costs of administering those applications, together with an element for enforcement where applications are successful, and make a contribution towards the costs involved in the preparation of the SEV policy. - 61.
+If it is decided that there are localities where a SEV might be permitted, then this could raised unfounded fears in that locality that a SEV will be permitted. - 62.
 The Finance Committee granted £30,000 from its City Fund contingency to assist in meeting the external costs of the preparation of the policy.
 As the proposed fee includes an element for recovery of these costs, the first £30,000 of income after any external local risk costs have been met will be retained centrally, with the excess accruing to the Director of Environmental Services' local risk budget.